djagerif/comfort2mqtt/DOCS.md

 ## Home Assistant - Bypass Open Zones `#` button

 The native Home Assistant `Alarm Control Panel` card does not include a `#` key for Forced Arming with open zones.
-A new button entity is automatically created that you can add to your view.
+A new button entity is automatically created that you can add to your dashboard view.

 <img width="512" height="125" alt="image" src="https://github.com/user-attachments/assets/c3727058-e498-4b6f-8a72-4b7c28e8cc35" />